 Cast: Carey Mulligan, Bo Burnham, Alison Brie

 Plot: A young woman, traumatized by a tragic event in her past, seeks out vengeance against those who crossed her path.

-Awards: Nom. for 5 Oscars – Best Picture, Best Director, Best Leading Actress, Best Original Screenplay, Best Film Editing; Official Selection (Sundance)
+Awards: Won 1 Oscar – Best Original Screenplay; Nom. for 4 Oscars – Best Picture, Best Director, Best Leading Actress, Best Film Editing; Official Selection (Sundance)

 Distributor: United International Pictures